 Please note that there are not only advantages, like everything in life, there are disadvantages to optimism too.

-Pessimist tend to be way more realistic and accurate about future outcomes.
-Optimists often have an unrealistic world view.
+Pessimists tend to be way more realistic and accurate about future outcomes.
+Optimists often have an unrealistic worldview.
 While this can be helpful in many situations, as optimists will often try harder for a longer period of time, this unrealistic approach can be harmful in high-stake situations.

 Times to use optimism:

-– In achievement situations just as selling a product, writing a report or in a sport competition.
+– In achievement situations just as selling a product, writing a report, or in a sports competition.

-– In times of concern just as fighting depression or whenever we need to keep up our moral.
+– In times of concern just as fighting depression or whenever we need to keep up our morale.

 – Whenever we want to inspire others during a presentation or a team meeting.